Paid Search, SEO, and the Evolution of Google

 Search engine optimization is not going away anytime soon.
 And, in the next 10 years, it will remain relevant for many industries.
 However, it won’t be quite as effective in the near future.
 As Google continues to generate the majority of its revenue from advertising expenditure, it inherently implies a push toward incentivizing businesses to use those tools.

-If you’d like to understand more about how to advertise your business online, or how you can best take advantage of SERP Topology, schedule a free digital marketing consultation with us today.
+If you’d like to understand more about how to advertise your business online, or how you can best take advantage of SERP Topology, reach out here to chat with a strategist.